 If you are planning on active trading then a broker with technical analysis like Interactive Brokers or Etrade would be a good choice.

 There are many different apps available for beginner investors, it is important to understand how friendly their platform is but also their overall service.
-If you are an investor with little to no experience in the market I would recommend you open an account with eToro as it is the most well-balanced option currently available.

 The firm provides access to the major asset classes in the world and to an experienced list of profitable investors you can follow.
 You want a broker and its app to be simple but at the same to offer you everything you will need to continue growing in your career.